tobiasjcat/ice_end/dailylogs.md

 The drones are shorter versions of elves.
 Their bodies are mostly stone but with metal too.
 Their faces are expressionless though.
 They are built in servants clothes.
 Magically powered but no magicite.

 Through one trapped door is an old inn.
-Through another door is a ruined giant conversatory.
+Through another door is a ruined giant conservatory.
 There are holes in the ceiling and craters in the floor.
 Half destroyed husks of scorpion-tanks and a mechanical boar that breathed fire at one point.
 Another metal carcass of a giant octopus.
 Frozen skeletons and bits of magicite litter the room.

 The skeletons are elven akin but there are are no extra rows of teeth.
 They don't show signs of ever have have grown.
 They are slightly taller.